When I touch your hand

 The visionary has been defined as one who can see light in the darkness.
 Ever on the lookout for hopeful signs in a dusky world, I’m putting my background in sociology and future studies to work as a talent scout, scanning the cultural horizon for potential visionaries whose eyesight -- or night vision -- is better than mine, and who have the remarkable ability to foresee or intuit (or even…Continue

 You’re in “The Athenian Room.”
 In Chicago.
 It’s a few years back.
 Tina Fey is about to arrive and order the Greek chicken.
 And if you’re not careful, you’ll miss her.
-Should that happen, you might also miss a glimpse into improvisation for the theater, a force in American popular culture that winds it’s…Continue
+Should that happen, you might also miss a glimpse into improvisation for the theater, a force in American popular culture that winds it’s way off of midnight stages populated only with two…Continue

 I have been a flight attendant for a major carrier for 17 years, and I’m sorry to say that I am leaving.
 I can’t do it anymore.
 I once had a job that I loved—I had pleasant conversations with passengers and was proud to hand out The New York Times in flight and serve edible meals.
 I looked forward to spending time in New York, Boston, Seattle, and other cities, and my co-workers were generally happy; I felt like I was part of a family.
 But things have changed,…Continue

 Part 1 - Welcome to the Party Mr. Bennett

 As the elevator doors opened, Andrew stumbled out into the hallway without any of the self-assured poise and carriage that he naturally displayed.
 He was, apparently, off his game.
-That was…Continue
+That was the only way to put it.
+He typically moved about with a…Continue

 The Ballad of Arthur James